DePayFi/widgets/README.md

 To optimize initialization speed of the Payment Widget you can preload payment routes as soon as you become aware of the users wallet address.

-Typically right after the users conncets his wallet, or in cases the user has his wallet already connected you can preload immediatelly:
+Typically right after the users connects his wallet, or in cases the user has his wallet already connected you can preload immediately:

 ```javascript
 let address = '0x4aD374e0836c26BeC213a19D3e030F8b3A8AcDE4' // e.g. retrieve it right when you perform wallet connect